Kapytal-io/KYL/README.md

 Once you have installed the npm distribution, the next step is to install the remaining packages, using the following command lines:

-Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
-With Truffle, you get:

-Built-in smart contract compilation, linking, deployment and binary management.
-Automated contract testing with Mocha and Chai.
-Configurable build pipeline with support for custom build processes.
-Scriptable deployment & migrations framework.

 ```
 $ npm install -g truffle